amarkoche/ak/README.md

 git push origin main "push to github to upload local repo content to remote repo" <br>

 git push origin main  <br>

+ls -a <br>

+git init " to make new repositer in local machine " <br>